Instructions for Returning to Earth

 You answer a message.
 Badly.

-You wash the same dishes twice.
+You wash the same dish twice.
 You put on a shirt inside out and pretend it was on purpose.
+You laugh in the wrong part of the conversation and someone tilts their head.

 Still, something holds.

-You take inventory: coffee consumed.
-Pants worn.
 Deadlines not missed yet.

 It counts.
 All of it.